ap-pauloafonso/investor-chat/README.md

 * Multiple Channels(chatrooms)
 * Messages are archived in the database
 * Chat-bot to get the current stock price: `/stock=[STOCK_CODE]` - example `/stock=aapl.us`
+  * It uses https://stooq.com stock API to get the current stock price (stock codes can be found at https://stooq.com/t/?i=518)

 ## Architecture
 ![Diagram](media/diagram.png)